jon-acker/collaborator/README.md

 });
 ```

-Specify all expected collaborators explicitly in the file collaborators.yml, although the collaborator! plugin will add these for you automatically:
+When you run "grunt spec:run" the collaborator! plugin will trigger the system to ask if you want to create the collaborator.
+Answer 'Y'.
+This will add the name of the module with an empty array for methods.
+We edit the file to specify that our parser will have a method "parse":

 ```yaml
 acme/parser: [parse]